datum360/Datum360-API-User-Guides/Matthew/PIM360/Meta/GET attribute tree.md

 ```

 ## Response Body
-Array of JSON objects, where each object is an attribute group with a property `attributes`, containg all objects within that group
+Array of JSON objects, where each object is an attribute group with a property `attributes`, containing all objects within that group.

 ## Example Response
 ```JSON